milesbinding/occupi/README.md

 2. Install Python 3 and the required packages, ensuring it is in your system `PATH`.
 3. Install JDK 17, and ensure it is in your system `PATH`.
 4. Install Node.js, and open the Node.js command prompt (not the normal terminal) on Windows.
 For Linux, just use `npm` in your terminal of choice.
+5. Install Expo CLI using `npm install --global expo-cli`.
-5. Change the working directory to `occupi-frontend` using `cd`, and run `npm install` to install the mobile app environment.
-It will handle installing all of the dependencies in `node_modules`.
+6. Change the working directory to `occupi-frontend` using `cd`, and run `npm install` to install the mobile app environment.
+It will handle installing all the dependencies in `node_modules`.

 ## Usage